CrossyChainsaw/Portfolio/README.md

 ![image](https://user-images.githubusercontent.com/74303221/174409420-2466e854-d71c-4a8f-b54d-6f40dc0a55d1.png)

 The code isn't too interesting, I improved my python skills.
 Besides that did it give me a good practise with JSON data.
 I thought this was a pretty interesting project to execute, also to show in my portfolio.
 The entire proces of mailing a popular game, them responding, all that, it was a fun and cool project.
+For more information check the documentation.

 [Ranknir Documentation](https://github.com/CrossyChainsaw/Ranknir)